AdaCore/training_material/courses/misc_tools/labs/200_gnatstack/lab.rst

 2. Examine the GNAT Project file and notice the following:

    * The :command:`-fcallgraph-info=su` switch is specified in the :ada:`Compiler` package
-   * All main subprograma are specified using :ada:`for Main`
+   * All main subprograms are specified using :ada:`for Main`

       * Otherwise :command:`gprbuild` does not know what executables to build